tibordome/cosmic_profiles/README.rst

 The documentation can be found `here <https://cosmic-profiles.readthedocs.io/en/latest/index.html>`_.

 Contributions are welcome.
 Please raise an issue or open a PR.
-Comments/recommendations/complaints can be sent `here <mailto:tibor.doeme@gmail.com>`_.

 .. |PyPI| image:: https://badge.fury.io/py/cosmic_profiles.svg